 Top 10 AI Tools Every Dungeon Master Needs in 2026

-The best AI tools for dungeon masters in 2026, tested and ranked.
-NPC generators, battlemaps, session notes, token makers, and more for faster D&D prep.
+10 AI tools for dungeon masters tested and ranked.
+NPC generators, battlemaps, tokens, session recaps, worldbuilding.
+Free options included.

 Session prep eats time.
 You sit down to plan a two-hour game and surface three hours later with half a tavern, no map, and a villain whose motivation you forgot to write down.
 That is the problem AI tools for dungeon masters actually solve.
 Not replacing your creativity, but handling the repetitive parts so you can focus on the bits that matter at the table.